This park offers will captivate anyone who enjoys the outdoors. And it’s an affordable option for families. The park itself is free.

 - You will need bug spray, especially at night.

-- There are not many restaurants, consider taking advantage of the grill – we did!
+- There are not many restaurants.
+Consider taking advantage of the grill – we did!

-- Cell service is hard to come by which has pros and cons.
+- Cell service is hard to come by, which has pros and cons.
 Good from the standpoint that you will be off the grid.
 Bad in the sense that you must find a spot if you must connect.

 - This is the Mid-West folks.
-Don’t expect city slicker amenities, enjoy the charm.
+Don’t expect city-slicker amenities.
+Enjoy the charm.

-I had low expectation for Ohio, and it superseded my expectations.
+I had low expectations for Ohio, and it superseded my expectations.
 We may repeat this trip in the winter with snow.
 Or, we make another trip with friends and the sprogs.
 Much like Tennessee, there is so much to see and do here.
 It’s all good old-fashioned outdoor activity.
-I suspect most people don’t realize Hocking Hills State Park offers up as much as it does and that’s a shame.
+I suspect most people don’t realize Hocking Hills State Park offers up as much as it does, and that’s a shame.

 Without a shadow of a doubt, this park is as beautiful as many of the more well-known ones.
-If you need a chilling weekend, or a place to explore with sprogs, Hocking Hills State Park Ohio should be on your radar.
+If you need a chilling weekend or a place to explore with sprogs, Hocking Hills State Park, Ohio, should be on your radar.

-Lastly, everything in the area is priced moderately making it an excellent choice for families.
-Rent a cabin, pack up the car and go.
+Lastly, everything in the area is priced moderately, making it an excellent choice for families.
+Rent a cabin, pack up the car, and go.
 You will not regret it.

-Looking for more posts on American?
+Looking for more posts to inspire you?
 Start here:

-We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+We participate in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.